Henry S. Seiner

 Mr. Seiner, TIMET’s Vice President of Business Strategy, oversees the Marketing, Product Management, Purchasing and Production Planning organizations for TIMET.
 In this role, he has responsibility for and visibility into all aspects of TIMET’s supply chain.
 Henry is based in TIMET’s Toronto, OH facility — which is geographically and structurally in the middle of TIMET’s global supply chain.
 He has held various positions in Production Planning, Manufacturing, Purchasing and Marketing in his 25 year tenure at TIMET.

-He currently serves as Vice President of the ITA and chairman of the Aerospace Committee.
-This fall he will become President of the ITA and chairman of the Membership committee.
+He currently serves as President of the ITA and chairman of the Aerospace and Membership Committee.

 Prior to coming to TIMET, Henry spent six years at U. S. Steel Corporation in Sales, Marketing and Production Planning.
 His educational background includes a Masters Degree from Carnegie Mellon University in Pittsburgh, PA and a Bachelor’s Degree from Duke University in Durham, NC.
 Henry is a native of Pittsburgh and continues to reside in Western Pennsylvania.